pelithne/AKS_Baseline_Deepdive/05-upgrade-management.md

   - [1.5 Allowed Upgrade Paths](#15-allowed-upgrade-paths)

 As part of the application and cluster lifecycle, you need to make sure to stay on a current version of Kubernetes.
 You can upgrade your Azure Kubernetes Service (AKS) cluster using the Azure CLI, Azure PowerShell, or the Azure portal.
-In this instuction you will use the Azure CLI.
+In this instruction you will use the Azure CLI.

 In this section you learn how to: